-Join Tim Grey for an in-depth discussion in this video Playing music, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Playing music, part of Learning Windows 8.

 If you like to have a little music playing while you work or play at the …computer, then you'll want to take a look at the Music app. …We'll go ahead and get started by clicking on the Music tile on the Start screen. …That will bring up the music application, of course. …But if I scroll all the way to the left, you'll see that the My Music folder is …completely empty, but I can fix that very quickly. …In fact, I have some music that I've copied on to a USB drive and I'd like to …copy that into the My Music folder.
 You might have music or audio clips …stored in other folders.
 You can also move those files into the …Music folder in order to access them directly from the Music application.…